The person at the center of this case

 The indictment charges these defendants with conspiracy to commit computer fraud, conspiracy to commit wire fraud, wire fraud, aggravated identity theft, and conspiracy to commit money laundering.
 The United States District Court for the Western District of Pennsylvania in Pittsburgh, Pennsylvania, issued a federal arrest warrant for each of these defendants upon the grand jury’s return of the indictment.

-Computer intrusion operations targeting anti-doping agencies commence
+Computer intrusion activities targeting anti-doping agencies commence

-Computer intrusion campaign extends through May 2018
+Computer intrusion activities end in May 2018